gitstanhub/test-automation-experiment-spotify/README.md

 <img src="media/screenshots/selenoid_screenshot.png" alt="selenoid-screenshot">
 </p>

-* All the tests are parametrised and well suited for CI flow that you can maintain with Jenkins.
+* All the tests are parametrised and are well suited for CI flow that you can maintain with Jenkins.
 Give it a try with a separate Freestlye Project per each module:
 <p align="center">
 <img src="media/screenshots/jenkins_screenshot.png" alt="jenkins-screenshot">
 </p>